jameshughes89/cs102/src/site/topics/memory-callstack/memory-callstack.rst

 * In Java, and most modern languages, when an object is not reachable, it is available for garbage collection

+    * However, memory leaks can still happen in languages with garbage collection

+        * For example, failing to close a file

 * If an object is not reachable, it can't be used
 * An object is *not reachable* when there is no accessible reference to it anymore